This post may contain affiliate links. Read our disclosure policy here.

 This recipe looks delicious!!

-One item that helps veggies more appealing in my household is just a squirt of lemon/lime.
-The refreshing taste gives the children a kick of it.
+One item that helps veggies more appealing in my household is cheese, so this recipe is perfect!

 That really helps my kids, too.
 My youngest eats tomatoes right off the plant, as if they were apples!
 I planted a decent sized garden this year and very little has actually made it to the dinner table because they eat it right away.
 (We’re Primal, so there weren’t any beans or peas)